-Certification ensures ethical fur for the fashion industry
+Certification ensures responsible fur for the fashion industry

 Saga Furs leads the industry in sustainability as the only fur seller with a supplier certification and auditing programme on the environment and animal health and welfare.

-Saga Certification by Finnish Standards is a unique farm management system producing the highest level of animal welfare.
+Saga Certification by Finnish Standards, now with WelFur inside, is a unique farm management system producing the highest level of animal welfare.
 Responding to demand from global brands and the next generation of consumers on sustainability and animal welfare, Saga Furs has continually developed its certification programme to ensure it meets the high standards that go well beyond what the law requires.
 As a result, Saga Furs has become the trusted partner of the fashion industry in providing sustainable and ethical furs.

 Saga Furs continues to expand its certification process in countries across Europe, as well as to new potential farm suppliers in the US.
-The company has a cooperation agreement with DNV GL on verification of Saga Certification process in other countries.
-This includes Norway, Poland, Denmark, Sweden, and the Netherlands.
+The company has a cooperation agreement with DNV GL on verification of Saga Certification process in other countries, including Norway, Poland, Denmark, Sweden, and the Netherlands.